vikdevelop/SaveDesktop/wiki/synchronization/fr.md

 - Manually (it is possible to sync configuration from the menu in the header bar by clicking on the three dots)
 - Never (nothing's happening)

-_If you have any questions, you can use GitHub issues._

 {% include footer.html %}